-School of Visuals Arts
+School of Visual Arts

-The School of Visual Arts recognizes the important role the fine arts and film play in modern culture and offers programs of study designed to prepare students to take their places in our society as lifelong practitioners of art.
-Studio-based courses taught by a faculty of practicing artists introduce students to a variety of medium-specific techniques and processes, which provide a solid foundation for each student to develop his or her own individual style and artistic identity.
-Additionally, the school places strong emphasis on balanced curricula valuing creativity and concepts through explorations of histories, theories, and critical appraisal of artworks in an effort to stimulate students' intellectual curiosity, providing the ability to create works of art and discuss the impact of art on the world around us.
+The School of Visual Arts recognizes the important role the fine arts, digital design and film play in modern culture and offers programs of study designed to prepare students to take their places in our society as lifelong practitioners of art.
+Studio and digital based courses taught by a faculty of practicing artists introduce students to a variety of medium-specific techniques and processes, which provide a solid foundation for each student to develop his or her own individual style and artistic identity.
+Additionally, the school places strong emphasis on balanced curricula valuing creativity and concepts through explorations of histories, theories, technology and critical appraisal of artworks in an effort to stimulate students' intellectual curiosity, providing the ability to create works of art and discuss the impact of art on the world around us.

-The School of Visual Arts offers degree programs focused on two- and three-dimensional studio art and film production.
+The School of Visual Arts offers degree programs focused on two-dimensional art, graphic design and film production with a variety of three-dimensional elective options.
 The facilities and resources available provide ample opportunities for students to produce work that is critiqued and assessed by the faculty on a one-on-one basis.
-Students are also encouraged to share their work with the wider university community and the public through open and juried exhibitions and screenings.
-Upon the successful completion of undergraduate degree requirements, students will have created a focused portfolio to support their next professional or scholarly undertaking.
+Students are also encouraged to share their work with the wider university community and the public through open and juried exhibitions, visiting artists and screenings.
+Upon the successful completion of undergraduate degree requirements, students will have created a focused portfolio of studio and digital art to support their next professional or scholarly undertaking.

-Grading
+Academic Policies Grading